jesse7mm/7mm/README.md

 To use this script:

-Open Maya.
+Open Maya
-Open the Script Editor.
+Open the Script Editor
-Paste this script into a Python tab.
+Paste this script into a Python tab
 Execute the script

 You may also middle-mouse drag the code to the shelf to create a custom button in Maya